CHRISTMAS Celebrating the birth of Jesus Christ at The Entrance

 Adoration in Advent

-Adoration in Advent (the four weeks leading up to Christmas) is held on each Saturday in the Prayer Room following 9am Mass and continuing throughout the day until Benediction at 5:30pm.
+Adoration in Advent (the four weeks leading up to Christmas) is held on each Saturday following 9am Mass for one hour.

 Christmas is the celebration of the birth of Jesus Christ.
 It is a time for remembering God who came into the world as a human being, and brought the precious gift of new life.